nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ![1](./images/13.png)

-> **Note:**
->
-> If you do not want to deploy a model to an online or batch managed endpoint as part of this proof-of-concept you can cancel the `Deploy Model for Online Inference` or `Deploy Model for Batch Inference` workflow respectively.
+> **_Note_**: If you do not want to deploy a model to an online or batch managed endpoint as part of this proof-of-concept you can cancel the `Deploy Model for Online Inference` or `Deploy Model for Batch Inference` workflow respectively.
 >
 >If you do not want to highlight Azure Data Factory integration as part of this proof-of-concept you do not need to run the `Build Azure Data Factory` workflow